t-lin/t-lin.github.io/teaching.md

 I've been a teaching assistant for 10 years, serving multiple courses in roles ranging from leading tutorials, to lecturing, to designing and running hands-on labs.
 I've also helped to re-design old courses and develop new ones as well.
-I'm a firm believer that ***hands-on experience is required*** to truly learn any new tech or skill.
+I'm a firm believer that ***hands-on experience is required*** to truly learn any new technology or skill.

 My focus has primarily been on teaching software (both programming and design), networking, and cloud computing.
 A summary of my teaching history is shown below.